na-na-hi/renget/archive/lcbguide.md

 4. Use that code on Steam and follow the instructions.

 **11. Should I exchange Egoshards for Thread?**
 No. It's not worth it if you're a new player.
 If you farm a *lot*, it might be worth it to convert some Egoshards.
 Otherwise, it's advised against doing so.
-Half of your Egoshards are converted to Thread at the start of a new Season anyway, so you should just wait if you need Thread.
+Half of your Egoshards are converted to Thread at the start of a new Season anyway, so you should just wait or farm Thread Luxcavation if you need Thread.

 **12. Are past events and stories completely gone until reruns?**
 Only the Event rewards.
 Both the chapter 3.5 and 4.5 Events happen directly after the previous chapter, and you are required to complete them because they are plot-relevant.
 You just don't have to deal with the annoying resource collection aspect and lose out on the rewards.
 Other Events that had stories attached but were just login Events like Dante's Notes allow you to watch the story in the theater at any time.
 The only Event you can't rewatch ingame is the [April Fools Event](https://www.youtube.com/watch?v=fSJ_N1hIBYU).